Features of Nxtwave Full Stack Development Course

 3. Udemy

-For independent learners who prefer flexibility and practical exposure, Udemy offers affordable, self-paced full-stack programs with lifetime access.
+For independent learners, who seek flexibility and practical experience, Udemy provides self-paced full-stack programs at an affordable price These courses provide lifetime access.

-- The Ultimate Fullstack Web Development Bootcamp (~55 hrs)
+- Ultimate Fullstack Web Development Bootcamp (~55 hrs)

-Taught by an industry expert, this course dives deep into HTML, CSS, JavaScript, Node.js, React, Express, MongoDB, and deployment. - The Complete Full Stack Web Development Bootcamp by Dr. Angela Yu (~61.5 hrs)
+This course is taught by an industry expert and covers HTML, CSS, JavaScript, Node.js, React, Express, MongoDB, and deployment. - The Complete Full Stack Web Development Bootcamp by Dr. Angela Yu (~61.5 hrs)

 One of Udemy’s bestsellers, this course covers frontend and backend along with PostgreSQL, API handling, and even Web3 and blockchain basics.